druid-io/druid-io.github.io/druid.md

 approximate algorithms for cardinality estimation, and histogram and quantile calculations.

-**Interactive Queries** Druid’s query latency is optimized by reading and scanning only exactly what is needed.
-Aggregate and filter on data without sitting around waiting for results.
-Druid is ideal for powering analytic dashboards.
-Druid is a column-oriented data store and supports ad-hoc, multi-dimensional filtering.
+**Sub-second Queries** Druid’s column orientation and inverted indexes enables complex multi-dimensional filtering and scanning exactly what is needed for a query.
+Aggregate and filter on data in milliseconds.
+Druid is ideal for powering interactive analytic applications.

-**Real-time Data** Typical analytics databases ingest data via batches.
+**Real-time Ingestion** Typical analytics databases ingest data via batches.
 Ingesting an event at a time is often accompanied with transactional locks and other overhead that slows down the ingestion rate.
-Druid's real-time nodes employ lock-free ingestion of append-heavy data sets to allow for simultaneous ingestion and querying of 10,000+ events per second.
+Druid employs lock-free ingestion of append-heavy data sets to allow for simultaneous ingestion and querying of 10,000+ events per second per node.
 Simply put, the latency between when an event happens and when it is visible is limited only by how quickly the event can be delivered to Druid.

 **Highly Available** Druid is used to back SaaS implementations that need to be up all the time.
 Your data is still available and queryable during system